janikvalentin/heavy_rainfall_events/README.md

 ``scraper.ipynb``

-This python script is responsible for downloading the data from the German Meteorological Service and saving the files in the data/ folder.
+This python script is responsible for downloading the data from the German Weather Service (Deutscher Wetterdienst) and saving the files in the data/ folder.
-Note that the script will download all files that are included in the zip compressed folder.
+Note that the script will download all files that are included in the zip compressed folder for each weather station.
 But only files in the format 'produkt_klima_tag_[date]_[date]_[weather_station_id].txt' are required for this project.
 All other files were manually deleted.

 ``Extreme_weather_phenomena.ipynb``